Skip to main content

 What Were the Results?

-We are proud to share that the audit concluded with no vulnerabilities or unsafe code identified in the Stalwart Mail Server.
+We are proud to share that the audit concluded with no vulnerabilities or unsafe code identified in Stalwart Mail Server.
 Such an outcome underscores our commitment to offering a safe and secure open-source mail server solution to our users.

 For those who would like a deep dive into the audit's findings, the full report is accessible here.